The Word of God, Jesus Christ

 21 ‘Who are you, then?
 Are you Elijah come back from the dead?’ they asked him.

 ‘So are you the Prophet that Moses referred to?’

 ‘No,’ he insisted.

-22 They kept on asking him, ‘So who on earth are you, then?
+22 They kept on asking him, ‘Who are you, then?
 Tell us so that we can report back to the leaders who sent us.
+What have you got to say for yourself?
 Stop keeping your identity secret.’

 24 Now the Pharisees who had been sent to investigate John thoroughly 25 asked him, ‘If you’re not the Messiah, Elijah or the Prophet, why then do you baptise people?
-On what basis do you have the authority to do that?’
+On whose authority do you do that?’

-26 John replied, ‘I baptise simply with water, but One has already come among you whom you have not recognised.
+26 John answered them, ‘I baptise with water, but One has already come among you.
+You haven’t recognised him.
 27 He comes after me.
 I acknowledge I am nothing compared with him.
-I’m not worthy even to perform the least important duties of his humblest servant.’
+I’m not even worthy to perform the least important duties of his humblest servant.’

 28 All these things took place in Bethany, east of the River Jordan, where John was baptising people at that time.